xjtuiair-cag/Matterhorn/README.md

 )
 ```

-This is an 1-layer MLP.
+This is a 1-layer MLP.
 It can take an image with the size of 28x28 as input and classify it into 10 classes.
 In this example, two equations of ANN can be represented as below:

 $$Y^{l}=W^{l}X^{l-1}+\vec{b}$$

 $$X^{l}=ReLU(Y^{l})$$

-In SNN, the synapse equation is same as which in ANN.
-However, the functions in soma is no longer like what in ANN.
+In SNN, the synapse equation is the same as which in ANN.
+However, the functions in soma are no longer like what is in ANN.
 In the soma of SNN, there exists a loop in time.
-The image below describes what a SNN be like.
+The image below describes what an SNN looks like.

 ![SNN Structure](./assets/readme_2.png)

 **Operation 1**, the **synapse function**, calculates spikes from previous layer $O^{l-1}(t)$ thus generates the input potential $X^{l}(t)$.

-We use an equation to describe synapse function:
+We use an equation to describe the synapse function:

 $$X^{l}(t)=synapse(O^{l-1}(t))$$

-By **operation 2**, the input potential, with the history potential, is calculated based on 1-order differential equation, thus generate the soma potential $U^{l}(t)$.
+By **operation 2**, the input potential, with the history potential, is calculated based on a 1-order differential equation, thus generating the soma potential $U^{l}(t)$.
 We name it **response function**.

-We use an equation to describe response function:
+We use an equation to describe the response function:

 $$U^{l}(t)=response(H^{l}(t),X^{l}(t))$$

 Each spiking neuron model has its unique response differential equation.

-For example, in LIF neuron:
+For example, in a LIF neuron:

 $$\tau \frac{du}{dt}=-(u-u_{rest})+RI$$